Why Are We Named Crosseyed Gallery?

 The most striking pose in Kabuki theatre is the “nirami” or crosseyed glare.
 This glare marks a highpoint of the performance.
+It's like the climax in a movie, all attention is on the lead actor - the camera zooms in and fixes on their dramatic expression.
 It is no wonder that many artists depicted this crosseyed glare in their Yakusha-e or actor prints.
 Like that momentary glare, frozen in time, we have curated woodblock prints that we find artistically compelling.

 From Wikipedia, the free encyclopedia

 The mie (見え or 見得, Japanese pronunciation: [mi.eꜜ]), a powerful and emotional pose struck by an actor, who then freezes for a moment, is a distinctive element of aragoto Kabuki performance.
 Mie means 'appearance' or 'visible' in Japanese, and one of the primary purposes of this convention is to draw attention to a particularly important or powerful portion of the performance.
 It is meant to show a character's emotions at their peak, and can often be a very powerful pose.
 The actor's eyes are opened as wide as possible; if the character is meant to seem agitated or angry, the actor will cross his eyes.
 In Japanese, the mie pose is said to be "cut" by the actor (見得を切る, mie wo kiru).
 Audience members will shout out (kakegoe) words of praise and the actor's name at specific times before and after the pose is struck.

 The practice of mie is said to have originated with Ichikawa Danjūrō I in the Genroku era, along with the aragoto style itself.
 There are a great many mie, each of which has a name describing it, and many of which are associated with particular lines of actors.